Our Veterinarians in Tucson, AZ

 Veterinary Technicians and Assistants

 A graduate of Pima Community College Veterinary Technology Program in 2004, Kris joined the staff after completing her post-studies internship in May of that year.
 Since then she has been a full time technician for many of our veterinarians and about 5 years ago moved into a supervisor position.
 She is also the main contact for our internet and social media presence and supervises the technicians, kennel assistant staff and the many interns and volunteers who have gained experience here at Orange Grove.
 Outside of work she is on the Advisory Board for the Veterinary Technology program at Pima Community College and enjoys spending time with her husband and son.
-Kris’s house contains a wide variety of pets from tortoises, turtles, and two Uromastyx to two cats and two dogs.
+Kris’s house contains a wide variety of pets from tortoises, turtles, and two Uromastyx to four cats and two dogs.

 A 2014 graduate of Pima Community College Veterinary Technology program, Angela has spent nearly two decades with a local law enforcement agency.
 Her love of animals lead her to the veterinary field where her skills with the public will be invaluable.
 Angela completed both AVMA required externships here at Orange Grove and joined the staff part-time as Dr. Fairall’s technician in the fall of 2014.
 When she isn’t caring for Orange Grove AH patients and clients, she stays busy with her husband, three children, and a bevy of pets from dogs, a cat, and many, many reptiles.